Chomikens/Git-and-terminal/git-basic/git-basic.md

     -   `git add .` adds all changed files to the staging area.
     -   `git add [file name]` adds a specific file to the staging area.

+## Undoing Staged Changes

+### `git restore --staged [file name]`

+-   **Purpose**: Unstages files that have been added to the staging area, without discarding local changes.
+-   **Usage**:
+    -   To unstage a specific file, use `git restore --staged [file name]`.
+This command removes the file from the staging area but keeps the changes in your working directory.
+    -   If you accidentally stage a file that you didn't intend to commit, this command is used to revert that action.
+-   **Note**: This command does not affect the current changes in the file; it only removes the file from the staging area.
+The modifications made to the file remain intact in your working directory.

 ## Committing Changes

 ### `git commit -m "[commit message]"`